MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 ### Implement your planner

+If you are only competing in the planner track, you can ignore [Implement your scheduler](./Prepare_Your_Submission.md#implement-your-scheduler) and [Implement your entry](./Prepare_Your_Submission.md#implement-your-entry).
+Instead, read [Entry Integration](./Prepare_Your_Submission.md#Entry-Integration) to understand how the default scheduler and default Entry work.

 The starting point of your implementation is the file `src/MAPFPlanner.cpp` and `inc/MAPFPlanner.h`.
 See examples in `src/MAPFPlanner.cpp`
 - Implement your preprocessing in the function `MAPFPlanner::initialize()` that is provided to you.
 - Implement your planner in the function `MAPFPlanner::plan()` that provided to you